mwhall/QUOREM/docs/overview.md

 - Keeps your samples and their metadata organized
 - Download stored artifacts and metadata in convenient formats to take your analysis further

+## Ways to Use QUOREM

+*Web*: A simple web interface helps users search, download, and visualize their microbial ecology data.
+This is suitable for all users.
+The web interface can easily be run as a test server on a local machine, or with a bit more work as a proper web server on the internet with appropriate security configuration.

+*Code*: Objects in the QUOREM database can be accessed directly with Python code through the Django ORM.
+JupyterHub gives trusted users the ability to access samples, features, metadata, trees, tables, etc. programmatically.
+This gives a powerful query and retrieval interface for coders.

 ## Objects

 On a QUOREM server, data are organized as objects that are accessed through an [Object-relational mapping (ORM)](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) provided by the [Django project](https://www.djangoproject.com/).